 Getting around in San Andrés is easy and sometimes an adventure.
-The island is pretty small with just 26-27 square miles in size but offers some challenges.
+The island is pretty small with just 26-27 square miles in size but it offers some challenges.
 The island is around eight miles long and just two miles in width.
 It has some elevation but not that much with its highest peak Cerro La Loma just reaching 60 meters above sea level, commonly know as El Cliff.

 From north to south

 In the north of San Andrés you will find the town of San Andrés nicknamed El Centro.
 It is located in the north end of the island and offers the largest concentrations of hotels, resorts and hostels.
 You can also find banks, the government and tour operators here.
 Be sure to rent your buggy, golf cart or scooter here as it’s the most logical place to start.